cloud-gov/cg-pairing/container-networking/README.md

 Using the **HTTP Test** _Backend HTTP URL_ labeled text box, enter the route for your `backend-a` application allow with the TCP port used in the deployment script.

-### Setup the UDP network policies for backend-a

-## Deploy the backend-b application

-### Make backend-a and backend-b available at the same route